TikTok ban for federal workers close to becoming law, following flurry of state bans - NewsBreak

 “People should be concerned in general,” Schmidt said.
 “TikTok may have some extenuating circumstances that make it even more of an issue.
 But these are issues no matter what.”

-The post TikTok ban for federal workers close to becoming law, following flurry of state bans appeared first on Iowa Capital Dispatch .
+The post TikTok ban for federal workers close to becoming law, following flurry of state bans appeared first on New Jersey Monitor .

 Comments / 1